Benjent/albums-to-buy/README.md

 ## Metal

 * Abraham - The Serpent, The Prophet & The Whore
-* Annihilator - Set The World On Fire
 * Beardfish - The Void
 * Black Fast - Spectre Of Ruin
 * Death - Leprosy